aletempiac/DES-cracker/project/REPORT.md

 * `des_pkg.vhd`: package file containing the definition of constants, new types and subtypes and all the functions used to implement the DES algorithm
 * `reg.vhd`: n-bits register with synchronous reset
-* `s_box.vhd`: component that implements a generic S box of the DES algorithm (it applies the S table to six bits and outputs the transformed 4 bits)
+* `s_box.vhd`: component that implements a generic S box of the DES algorithm (it applies the S table to 6 bits and outputs the transformed 4 bits)
-* `cipher_f.vhd`: component that implements the Feistel f function of the DES algorithm
+* `cipher_f.vhd`: component that implements the Feistel $`f`$ function of the DES algorithm
 * `f_wrapper.vhd`: wrapper for the *cipher_f* component that takes as inputs the generic $`L`$ and $`R`$ data, applies the f function and the following xor operation to produce the new $`R`$ for the next round
 * `key_round.vhd`: component that applies the left-shift and the $`PC_2`$ permutation to the generic $`C`$ and $`D`$ data for the key schedule
 * `key_gen.vhd`: block that implements all the key schedule algorithm instantiating a *key_round* component for each of the 16 rounds